tzkwkblab/wkblab/fereedpapers.md

 #### 査読付国際会議録論文

+> 2025

+1. Naoki Inoue, Kei Wakabayashi: The Role of Direct Utility for Signaling in Communication Emergence: Insights from Temporally Extended Communication Game.
+2025.1

 > 2024

 1. Rui Yang, Kei Wakabayashi : Active Utterance Collection based on Multi-Armed Bandits for Natural Language Understanding in Dialog Systems.
 2024.12